rileytrent/VA-Sales-Tax/README.md

 Files VA Sales Tax - Only Works on Google Chrome

-Simple way to file sales tax for remote sellers in Viringia.
+Simple way to file sales tax for remote sellers in Virginia.

 Virginia Requires all sales tax filings to be done on a local level.

 Set-up:
 This program requies you set up a .env file with the correct filing information.
 Exmaple Below.

-//.env
+.env

 ```
 VA_SALES_TAX_NUMBER = "Your_TIN_or_EIN"